10-days-till-xmas/RocketPatcher/README.md

 ```cs
 MonoSingleton<NewMovement>.Instance.transform.position = base.transform.position + base.transform.up * 2f + base.transform.forward;
 ```
-Here is one example of the decompiled code controlling rockets, and here it's teleporting the player to a position relative to the rocket, meaning that if the player mounts the rocket, theyd be placed above the rocket slightly, with only a few checks for if its possible, especially since rockets can be embedded in walls, or in non-convex geometry, leading to these checks being nearly useless.
+Here is one example of the decompiled code controlling rockets, and here it's teleporting the player to a position relative to the rocket, meaning that if the player mounts the rocket, theyd be placed above the rocket slightly, with only a few checks for if its possible, especially since rockets can be embedded in walls, or in non-convex geometry, leading to these checks being nearly useless. <br>
 The changes this mod makes however reverses the logic, for only 1 frame when mounting the rocket and snaps the rocket to the player rather than the other way round, while preserving the rocket's rotation too.
 ```cs
 base.transform.position = MonoSingleton<NewMovement>.Instance.transform.position - base.transform.forward - base.transform.up * 2f;